 The International Hockey Federation (FIH) supports the fight against doping in sport in all its forms.
 The FIH is therefore a signatory to the World Anti-Doping Code.

-This part of the FIH website provides information about the Regulations and their related procedures.
+This part of the FIH website provides information about the Rules and their related procedures.
 More general information about anti-doping can be found on the WADA website using the link below.

 More general information about anti-doping can be found on the WADA website.
 The FIH has chosen a few links from the WADA website which it thinks are particularly helpful to athletes and coaches.
 They are listed below: